-If you have questions or concerns related to drug use, your doctor or student health center can help.
+If you have questions of or concerns related to o drug use, your doctor or the campus Health Centre can help.

-An interactive or media element has been excluded from this version of the text.
-You can view it online
+An interactive H5P element has been excluded from this version of the text.
+You can view it online here: https://ecampusontario.pressbooks.pub/studyprocaff2/?p=95#h5p-19